mrabarnett/mrab-regex/regex_3/Features.rst

     Nested sets and set operations are supported.

+    Case-insensitive matches in Unicode use full case-folding by default.

 If no version is specified, the regex module will default to ``regex.DEFAULT_VERSION``.
 In the short term this will be ``VERSION0``, but in the longer term it will be ``VERSION1``.

-**Note**: the ``VERSION1`` flag replaces the ``NEW`` flag in the previous versions of this module.
+**Note**: the ``VERSION1`` flag replaces the ``NEW`` flag in previous versions of this module.
 The ``NEW`` flag is still supported in this release, but will be removed.
 The decision about versions and making the change was made after discussion in the python-dev list.

+**Case-insensitive matches in Unicode**

+The regex module supports both simple and full case-folding for case-insensitive matches in Unicode.
+Use of full case-folding can be turned on using the ``FULLCASE`` or ``F`` flag, or ``(?f)`` in the pattern.
+Please note that this flag affects how the ``IGNORECASE`` flag works; the ``FULLCASE`` flag itself does not turn on case-insensitive matching.

+In the version 0 behaviour, the flag is off by default.

+In the version 1 behaviour, the flag is on by default.

 **Nested sets and set operations**